Parliament of Australia: Privileges

 Members of the Australian Parliament do not have legal immunity: they can be arrested and tried for any offence.
-They do, however, have Parliamentary privilege: they cannot be sued for anything they say in Parliament about each other or about persons outside the Parliament.
-This privilege extends to reporting in the media of anything a Senator or Member says in Parliament.
+They do, however, have parliamentary privilege: they cannot be sued for anything they say in Parliament about each other or about persons outside the Parliament.
+This privilege extends to reporting in the media of anything a senator or member says in Parliament.
 The proceedings of parliamentary committees, wherever they meet, are also covered by privilege, and this extends to witnesses before such committees.

-From the beginning of Federation until 1987, Parliamentary privilege operated under Section 49 of the Constitution, which established the privileges of both Houses and their members to be the same as the House of Commons of the United Kingdom at the time of the Constitution's enactment.
+From the beginning of Federation until 1987, parliamentary privilege operated under section 49 of the Constitution, which established the privileges of both houses and their members to be the same as the House of Commons of the United Kingdom at the time of the Constitution's enactment.
 The Parliament was also given the power to amend its privileges.
-In 1987, the Parliament passed the "Parliamentary Privileges Act", which clarified the meaning and extent of privilege as well as how the Parliament deals with breaches.
+In 1987, the Parliament passed the Parliamentary Privileges Act, which clarified the meaning and extent of privilege as well as how the Parliament deals with breaches.

 There is a legal offence called contempt of Parliament.
 A person who speaks or acts in a manner contemptuous of the Parliament or its members can be tried and, if convicted, imprisoned.
 The Parliament previously had the power to hear such cases itself, and did so in the Browne–Fitzpatrick privilege case, 1955.
 This power has now been delegated to the courts.
 There have been few convictions.
 In May 2007, Harriet Swift, an anti-logging activist from New South Wales was convicted and reprimanded for contempt of Parliament, after she wrote fictitious press releases and letters purporting to be from Federal MP Gary Nairn as an April Fools' Day prank.

+Salaries of parliamentarians

+The salaries of parliamentarians and other parliamentary office holders are determined by the Remuneration Tribunal, an independent statutory body.
+Since 1 July 2025, the basic annual salary of a federal parliamentarian is $239,270.
+Parliamentarians are also paid allowances (such as for travel and post-retirement), superannuation and expenses.
+Parliamentarians who are ministers or who hold another parliamentary office are also entitled to an additional salary, being a certain percentage of the base salary.
+These are listed below: